pwbriggs/music-assistant.github.io/docs/faq/troubleshooting.md

 # A provider isn't working

-Naviagte to MA settings and inspect the provider entry.
+Navigate to MA settings and inspect the provider entry.
 If there is a red circle with an exclamation mark next to it then hover over that icon to see the error message.

 ![image](../assets/screenshots/setup_error.png)